Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

 Women who are taking estrogen as part of Hormone Replacement Therapy (HRT) have an increased risk of stroke and heart attack.
 If you are on HRT, discuss with a healthcare professional what this means for you and what your options are.

 You may have heard or read that natural estrogen helps to keep cholesterol levels in a healthy range.
 After menopause, as natural estrogen levels drop, more and more women tend to develop high cholesterol.
 Talk with your doctor about how often you should have your cholesterol checked.
-Read How to Manage Your Cholesterol.
+Read How to manage your cholesterol.

 Triglycerides are the most common type of fat in the body.
 A high triglyceride level often goes with higher levels of total cholesterol and LDL, lower levels of HDL and an increased risk of diabetes.
 Research suggests that having high triglycerides may increase the risk of heart disease and stroke for women.
 Talk to your doctor about your risk.

-Making Heart-Healthy Changes in your life
+Making heart and brain-healthy changes in your life

 A woman’s overall risk of heart disease or stroke is determined by all of her risk factors.
 You can control some of these risk factors, but not all of them.